 Key success factor #1: It starts with the mindset

-In my experience working with many Utilities organization across North America, the first question that I usually get asked was about buying a new platform or what kind of new skillsets required.
+Working with many utility organizations across North America, one of the first questions that usually gets asked is about buying a new platform and what kind of new skillsets are required.

 However, new capability starts with mindset.
-One of my favorite movies is The Matrix, not because the characters can do many cool tricks, but because of how they do it: first is to become.
-New capabilities starts within, with a decision and mindset that this is something we are going to do, and we are going to excel at.
+If you have ever seen the movie The Matrix, you will remember that although the characters can do many cool tricks, the focus is on how they do it: first is to become.
+New capabilities start within, with a decision and mindset that this is something we are going to do, and we are going to excel at.
 Same goes with data analytics capability.

 Key success factor #2: It's about people